 9. Not Using Customer Psychology

-Understanding psychology of your customers can go a long way in pushing sales through food menu design.
+Understanding the psychology of your customers can go a long way in pushing sales through food menu design.
 Guests’ eyes are usually drawn to the top right of the menu, making it a great place to list best-selling (expensive too) items.
-Use attractive photos that are pleasing to the eye, as studies show that items with corresponding pictures are thrice as likely to be ordered than items that don’t have photos.
+Use beautiful photos that are pleasing to the eye, as studies show that dishes with corresponding pictures are thrice as likely to be ordered than items that don’t have photos.
 However, use this tactic sparingly.
-If every item has a corresponding picture, the one you really want to sell will not stand out.
+If every item has a corresponding picture, the one you want to sell will not stand out.

 10. Not Having An Online Menu